Andrew Shelling

 Peter Browett

-Peter is a consultant haematologist at Auckland City Hospital and Professor of Pathology in the Department of Molecular Medicine and Pathology, Faculty of Medical and Health Sciences, University of Auckland.
 He is a graduate of the University of Otago Medical School, and after postgraduate training in clinical and laboratory haematology in Auckland, he was a Wellcome – HRC research fellow in the Department of Haematology, Royal Free Hospital School of Medicine, London.
-Peter is involved in several co-operative group and investigator initiated studies in blood disorders and stem cell transplantation.
-He is co-director of the Leukaemia and Blood Cancer Research Unit, with interests in blood cancer genomics, biomarkers in leukaemia, and the monitoring of measurable residual disease.
-Peter is clinical director of the Auckland Regional Tissue Bank, and Grafton Clinical Genomics.
+Peter is involved in several co-operative group and investigator-initiated studies in blood disorders and stem cell transplantation.

 George Laking

-George grew up in Wellington and studied medicine in Dunedin and Wellington.
+George’s iwi affiliation is Te Whakatōhea, and he studied medicine in Dunedin and Wellington.
 He completed his postgraduate work in Britain where he wrote his MD on tumour perfusion and his PhD on the economics of diagnosis.
 Since 2007 he has worked as a Medical Oncologist in Auckland, with a focus area of sarcoma.
 He is the Māori Health Lead at Te Pūriri o Te Ora Northern Regional Cancer and Blood Service.

-At the University of Auckland George is a Director of Te Aka Mātauranga Matepukupu Centre for Cancer Research.
-He is funded by the Health Research Council in a Cancer Equity project that seeks to adopt a new model of community-based cancer care in the Northern Region.
-George is a Medical Director of the Cancer Society of New Zealand and a member of their National Board.
+At the University of Auckland, George is undertaking a Cancer Equity project that seeks to adopt a new model of community-based cancer care in the Northern Region, as well as a wide-scale project investigating the adverse effects of the recent Cyclone Gabrielle.

-George’s iwi affiliation is Te Whakatōhea, he is involved in Māori Health as a board member of Hei Āhuru Mōwai Maori Cancer Leadership Aotearoa.
-In his spare time he likes bikepacking, kayak touring, and trail running.
+George is a Medical Director of the Cancer Society of New Zealand and a member of their National Board., and he is involved in Māori Health as a board member of Hei Āhuru Mōwai Maori Cancer Leadership Aotearoa.